The brake pads in a car are an essential part of a braking system. They play a major role in ensuring that your car comes to a halt at the right time.

 However, the brake pads’ constant rubbing against the brake discs causes them to wear so much that you may eventually have problems stopping your car.

-Top 5 Bad Brake Pads Symptoms
+5 Symptoms of Worn or Bad Brake Pads

 Because of the importance of the brake pads, there is a lot of symptoms that could occur.